-Council (e.g. in the case of service change/s) Health and wellbeing of residents ✓ Redeveloping the apartment blocks will mean that existing residents do not suffer from the high levels of damp and mould reported.
+Council (e.g. in the case of service change/s) Health and wellbeing of residents √ Redeveloping the towers will mean that existing residents do not suffer from the high levels of damp and mould reported.
 Provision of new healthy and affordable accommodation will enhance the circumstances of the occupants.
 Please see guidance.
-Redevelopment of new homes will also include creation of new public realm and consequent improvements in safety, accessibility and design to promote healthy lifestyle New public realm will meet modern standards in relation to accessibility and greener travel options such as pedestrian and cycle pathways and electric vehicle charging.
+Redevelopment of new homes will also include creation of new public realm and consequent improvements in safety, accessibility and design to promote healthy lifestyles.
+New public realm will meet modern standards in relation to accessibility and greener travel options such as pedestrian and cycle pathways and electric vehicle charging.
 The planned redevelopment will increase the supply of affordable housing in Thurrock thereby contributing to meeting the council's Health and Wellbeing strategy objectives.
-The redevelopment will seek to improve physical and mental health, reduce exposure to air pollution and to build community resilience and reduce antisocial behaviour through design and community engagement New approaches to water and space heating will reduce the use of fossil fuels and be reliant on cleaner energy.
-Residents will be able to influence the design of new homes through community engagement activity throughout the project.
-Socio- economic outcomes ✓ Increased levels of affordable housing will benefit those unable to afford to access accommodation in the private sector.
+The redevelopment will seek to improve physical and mental health, reduce exposure to air pollution and to build community resilience and reduce antisocial behaviour through design and New approaches to water and space heating will reduce the use of fossil fuels and be reliant on cleaner energy.
+Residents have already been able to influence the initial design proposals through consultation events during the summer of 2023 and will continue to be able to influence the design of new homes through community engagement activity Socio- economic outcomes ✓ community engagement Increased levels of affordable housing will benefit those unable to afford to access accommodation in the private sector. throughout the project.
 Rent levels will all be set within the Local Housing Allowance cap for the area and so be within limits for eligible benefit claimants.
 Please see guidance.
 Residents in the output area typically experience more deprivation than the rest of the borough based on Census 21 data (specifically those households deprived in one or two dimensions).
-Council procured contracts will require social value initiatives and opportunities for employment and skill development for local residents.
+Council procured contracts will require social value initiatives and opportunities for employment and skills development for local residents.
 The creation of new homes and public spaces with opportunities for local employment and social value initiatives will be a positive factor.
-Veterans and serving members of the armed forces Please see guidance. ✓ There are no perceived specific or different implications for people with this characteristic The council has adopted a Veteran's charter and the Essex Military Covenant and the obligations on the Council as a result will be incorporated into the redevelopment proposals where appropriate.
+Veterans and serving members of the armed forces ✓ Whilst there will be no specific or different implications for people with this characteristic, please see mitigation.
+The council has adopted a Veteran's charter and the Essex Military Covenant and the obligations on the Council as a result will be incorporated into the redevelopment proposals where appropriate.
+Please see guidance.
+Unpaid Carers ~ There will be no specific or identified negative implications for people with this protected characteristic All applicants are dealt with equally and in line with the Allocations Policy .
+Carers can request a priority banding and this will be assessed according to the allocation policy.